Wordle Has Only One Real Competitor for the Year’s Best Game

 Wordle’s controls can be grasped in mere seconds, and it accommodates a couple different styles of play.
 It’s mentally engaging and challenging without being overwhelmingly difficult.
 It also has difficulty settings: You can toggle on “hard mode,” forcing you to use information from previous guesses upon each subsequent attempt.

-That’s not to say there aren’t ways to optimize your Wordle strategy, as many “hardcore” Wordle-rs have found.
-There are tons of videos, articles, and Twitter threads about the best possible word to start with, how to solve the puzzle each day in as few turns possible, and other intense strategies.
-But those are all optional—if you like to play Wordle as a way to chill out, you certainly can.
+That’s not to say there aren’t ways to optimize your Wordle strategy, as many “hardcore” Wordlers have found.
+There are tons of videos, articles, and Twitter threads about the best possible word to start with, how to solve the puzzle each day in as few turns as possible, and other intense strategies.
+But those are all optional.
+If you like to play Wordle as a way to chill out, you certainly can.

 Winner: Wordle.
 While Elden Ring’s gameplay is much deeper and offers more varied rewards, there’s a fairly steep learning curve before it starts feeling fun, annoying menus to navigate, and frustrating camera issues at times.
 There’s even a bug where, if you get trapped by branches or furniture, the game simply kills you.
 Wordle, meanwhile, has no camera or menus or murderous glitches.
 It’s easy to grasp, easy to play, and easy to obsess over.